Spatio-Temporal-Lab/start-db-achive/CONTRIBUTING.md

 #### Checkstyle

-You can install [Checkstyle] plugin to check the START-DB code.
+You can install [Checkstyle] plugin to check the CUPID-DB code.

 1. Open **File > Settings> Tools > CheckStyle**
 2. Select CheckStyle version `9.3`